joshualay/Notethread/Notethread v1.6 Journal.md

 I have a constant that defines the Y origin of the note's UITextView.
 Going to remove that and use the height of the navigationBar instead.

+Thinking of just having text instead of an icon for the tag list.

+Currently I have the tag list cells displaying the tag name and count.
+I think that's enough.
+I need a style service in the view controller to match the settings.

+    cell.textLabel.font       = [self->_styleService fontTextLabelPrimary];
+    cell.detailTextLabel.font = [self->_styleService fontDetailTextLabelPrimary];

+Now it will look the same.

+The tag list doesn't look right.
+It doesn't seem to be really sorted by count at all.

+Ahhh of course.
+I'm sorting by frequency; which is not decremented when a note is deleted.
+So this is wrong:

+    // Edit the sort key as appropriate.
+    NSSortDescriptor *sortDescriptor = [[NSSortDescriptor alloc] initWithKey:@"frequency" ascending:NO];
+    NSArray *sortDescriptors = [NSArray arrayWithObjects:sortDescriptor, nil];

+**Need to check documentation to see if I can sort by relationships**

 ## 13/06/2012

 Playing around with getting the NTTagListViewController displaying something.